 Fileflare gives you several ways to revoke a customer’s download access — automatically when an order is cancelled or refunded, automatically when Shopify flags an order as fraudulent, or manually one order at a time.
 This page covers all of them, plus how to unblock when a flagged order turns out to be genuine.

-Manual blocking via order expiration requires the Basic plan or higher.
-Automatic fraud blocking requires the Growth plan.
-The auto-block on cancelled or voided orders is on every plan, including Free.
+Manual blocking on a single order is available on every plan — it’s a one-click control on the order, not an expiration-date workaround.
+Automatic fraud blocking requires the Growth plan, and setting expiration dates requires Basic.
+The auto-block on cancelled or voided orders is on every plan.

 When you’d use this